Who is Myanmar's Aung San Suu Kyi? | DW | 01.02.2021

 Formerly venerated as a Nobel Peace Prize laureate, human rights icon and champion of democracy, Suu Kyi has been vilified more recently as an accomplice of Myanmar's military in the expulsion and genocide of the Muslim Rohingya minority.

-It is therefore rather ironic that Suu Kyi ended up being detained by the military and removed from her position as state counselor.
+It is therefore rather ironic that Suu Kyi ended up being detained by the military and removed from her position as state counselor on Monday.

-Suu Kyi was born shortly before the end of the Second World War on June 19, 1945.
+Suu Kyi was born shortly before the end of World War II on June 19, 1945.
 She is the daughter of Aung San, a hero of Burmese independence.

-Aung San is widely considered the founding father of Myanmar and its military, the "Tatmadaw."
-He was assassinated in 1947 before then Burma became independent from the British Empire in 1948.
+Aung San is widely considered the founding father of Myanmar and its military, known as the Tatmadaw.
+He was assassinated in 1947 before his country, then called Burma, gained his independence from the British Empire in 1948.

-Suu Kyi had always said it was her duty serve her country and its people.
-However, she didn't enter politics until she was 43 years old in 1988.
-By then, she had raised two sons and was working as an academic.
+Suu Kyi had always said it was her duty to serve her country and its people.
+However, she didn't enter politics until 1988, when she was 43 years old.
+By then, she had raised two sons and was working as an academic abroad.

 At that time, a student-led protest movement was challenging the country's socialist one-party regime.
-However, the movement lacked a personality that could unite all of the country's opposition forces against the regime.
-The students turned to Suu Kyi, and she took the lead without hesitation.
+However, the movement lacked a personality that could unite all of the country's opposition forces against the government.
+Upon her return to her home country, the students turned to Suu Kyi — and she took the lead without hesitation.

 In August 1988, she launched her political rise with a speech in front of an estimated 500,000 people at the Shwedagon Pagoda, an iconic golden Buddhist temple in Yangon.
 In the speech, Suu Kyi built on her father's legacy and called for a "second struggle for national independence."

-The speech turned Suu Kyi into then-Burma's most popular political figure.
+The speech turned Suu Kyi into the country's most popular political figure.
 However, the spirit of optimism wouldn't last long.

-For many Burmese, NLD General Secretary Suu Kyi embodied the Buddhist ideal of a moral and spiritual leader, and this helped the NLD win at the polls.

 However, the election results were never put into place.
 Instead, Suu Kyi was placed under house arrest.
-Between July 1989 and November 2010, she was mostly isolated to her home in Yangon.
+Between July 1989 and November 2010, she was mostly isolated to her home in the main city of Yangon.

 The award also drew international attention to Myanmar and placed Suu Kyi on a pedestal as a symbol of human rights and democracy.
 While she was under house arrest, she devoted herself to Mahatma Gandhi's philosophy of non-violence, while preaching "freedom from fear."
 In books, movies, and pop music, Suu Kyi became an international human rights icon.

-However, Suu Kyi paid a high price for her "celebrity" status and was kept isolated.
-When her husband, Michael Aris, was dying of cancer, the military refused to let him enter Myanmar from the UK.
+However, she paid a high price for her "celebrity" status and was kept isolated.
+When her British husband, Michael Aris, was dying of cancer in 1999, the military refused to let him enter Myanmar.
 Authorities said Suu Kyi could travel to London instead.
 She refused, knowing full well she would never be allowed to return and continue her fight for democracy.

 Following elections in 2010, the former General Thein Sein became president of Myanmar and announced a comprehensive reform program and the opening of the country.